ecker-lab/neuron-shape-learning/README.md

 # neuron-shape-learning
-This repository provides the models and experimental workflows created in the context of my dissertation "Learning the shape of neurons: Representation learning, generative modeling and hierarchical clustering".
+This repository provides the models and experimental workflows created in the context of my dissertation _Learning the shape of neurons: Representation learning, generative modeling and hierarchical clustering_.